 Michael Boeckh and Alpana Waghmare are co-leading the COVID-19 Immune Protection Study: Investigating the role of pre-existing immunity to SARS-CoV-2, how long a person that encountered the virus is able to spread the virus, and if an individual can be re-infected again.
 This may also help us understand which immune responses help to protect a person and need to be generated by a vaccine.

 Michael Boeckh is part of a multi-organizational team collaborating on the Seattle Coronavirus Assessment Network (SCAN): By collecting nasal swabs from a representative sample of healthy and sick people across Seattle and King County, the study aims to develop a better understanding of the outbreak and help inform public health decisions.

 Michael Boeckh is co-leading (with Shelly Karuna) a trial that will be conducted at the Fred Hutch COVID-19 Clinical Research Center.
 The purpose of this trial is to evaluate treatment with IV-administered REGN-COV2, a combination therapy with two antibodies, in an outpatient setting for participants with confirmed SARS-CoV-2 infection, the virus that causes COVID-19, who are symptomatic and at risk for disease progression.

 Larry Corey is head of the Fred Hutch-based operations center for the COVID-19 Prevention Network (CoVPN), which was formed by the National Institute of Allergy and Infectious Diseases (NIAID) at the United States (US) National Institutes of Health (NIH).
 CoVPN is developing and conducting studies to ensure rapid and thorough evaluation of US government-sponsored COVID-19 vaccines and antibodies for the prevention of COVID-19 disease.
-For more information on active trials, news releases summarizing trial results to date, or to volunteer for a COVID-19 prevention clinical study, please see the CoVPN website.
+Please see the CoVPN website for more information on active trials, news releases summarizing trial results to date, or to volunteer for a COVID-19 prevention clinical study.

 Elizabeth Duke is is the site PI of a trial of molnupiravir (MK4482) that is being conducted at the Fred Hutch COVID-19 Clinical Research Center.
 The purpose of this trial is to evaluate treatment with orally-administered EIDD-2801 in an outpatient setting for participants with confirmed SARS-CoV-2 infection, the virus that causes COVID-19, who are symptomatic.